Supreme Court case could change the nature of college sports - WTMJ

 “This is letting the schools provide encouragement to be better students and better educated … in return for what amounts to full-time jobs for the school.
 What could possibly be wrong with that?” said lawyer Jeffrey L. Kessler in an interview ahead of arguments in the case, which are scheduled for Wednesday.

-The former players have so far won every round of the case.
+The former players who brought the case, including former West Virginia football player Shawne Alston, have so far won every round.
 Lower courts agreed that NCAA rules capping the education-related benefits schools can offer Division I men’s and women’s basketball players and football players violate a federal antitrust law.
 The narrow ruling still keeps schools from directly paying athletes, but the NCAA says it is a step in that direction.

 In an interview, the NCAA’s chief legal officer Donald Remy defended the association’s rules.
 He said the Supreme Court has previously found preserving the amateur nature of college sports to be an “appropriate, pro-competitive justification for the restrictions that exist in the system of college athletics.”